Thursday, December 18, 2008

 This experience with poor survey methodology led predictably to the following mikaydee/PM brainchild:

-The United States Federal Government: How Did You Hear About Us?
+The United States Federal Government: How Did You Hear About Us?- word of mouth

 - we strafe bombed your village